top of page

 Overview

-Active investment management has a poor track record for fundamental reasons.
+Active investment management is the attempt to outperform the market with superior skill.
+It has a poor track record for fundamental reasons.
 Investing is a positive sum game and all investors can grow their savings.
-There are fundamental reasons why this is and will continue.
-We get better at what we do over time and generations and companies continually reinvest a portion of profit back into the company.
+In other words, markets rise in the long run.
+This will continue unless governments implement horrible public policy.
+Why will it continue?
+We get better at what we do over time and generations.
 However, investing is a zero-sum game around the market return.
 If one or more investors earn a rate of return higher than the market return, it is certain that one or more investors must earn a rate of return less the market return in an offsetting manner.
-This is as certain as if one student outperforms the class average, at least one student must under-perform.
+This is as certain as if one student outperforms the class average, at least one student must under-perform the class average.

 Cost is misunderstood.
-For example, a two-percentage point cost on anything sounds small.
+For example, a two percentage-point cost on anything sounds small.
 This is not so with investing.
-A small percentage point cost on an already small number can be a large cost percentage.
-A two-percentage point cost on a six percent pre-cost return eliminates 33% of pre-cost return.
-Imagine, to highlight the concept, a two-percentage point cost on a two percent paying term deposit.
+A small percentage-point cost on an already small number can be a large cost percentage.
+A two percentage-point cost on a six percent pre-cost return eliminates 33% of pre-cost return.
+The pre-cost return is 6% and the after-cost return (the return to the investor) is 4%.
+Imagine, to highlight the concept, a two percentage-point cost on a two percent paying GIC.
 Cost eliminates 100% of return.
+The long-term effect of cost is huge.
+For example, $10,000 growing at 8% per year grows to $217,245 in 40 years, at 6% it grows to $102,857 in 40 years.

-Financial planning is not difficult.
+Financial planning is not a difficult endeavour for most situations.
 This is true if you are an employee earning a paycheque or retired.
 If you learn a few basic concepts and have a basic understanding of our tax structure and the three main accounts, you have the necessary ingredients to be your own financial advisor.

 A good financial advisor / planner adds value.
 But is value commensurate with the cost?
 Most Canadians have basic financial planning needs.
-An employee who is not in the executive suite, and most retirees, likely have basic financial planning needs.
 Financial advisors / planners are trained for complex financial planning cases and their charge reflects this.
 The cost of their advice is much higher than the value of their advice for Canadians with basic financial planning needs.

 This website is devoted to help you be your own financial advisor to slash cost and allow the savings to remain in your account and compound.

-The Advent of Low-Cost, Passively Managed, Exchange Traded Funds Eliminate the Need for Investment Expertise
+The Advent of Low-Cost, Passively Managed Investment Products Eliminate the Need for Investment Expertise

 Low-cost, broad market, passively managed funds eliminate the need for investment expertise or experience.
 An investing novice investing in a product that tracks a market, the S&P/TSX 60 for example, will have superior investment performance than a substantial portion of investment professionals attempting to outperform the S&P/TSX 60 index.
 This is pre-cost.
 After-cost the investing novice does markedly better.
 This is fully explained in the active vs. passive investment management tab.